 Donnell Alexander (06:35):

-opening up to it?
-Yeah, open it, being available to it.
+Opening up to it?
+Yeah, being available to it.

 Tammy Pettigrew (06:40):

-Um, yeah, I think so.
-Um, people need some kind of assistance right now.
-This is, you know, not anything anyone was prepared for.
+Yeah, I think so.
+People need some kind of assistance right now.
+This is not anything anyone was prepared for.
 And I think a lot of people don’t want to be drunk every day.

 Donnell Alexander (06:55):

-Well, okay, I’m going to turn it over to Alex if favor after I asked this last question.
-And all of this is sort of predicated on that Genesis first because I think of all the uncool things, quote unquote uncool things we can talk about in cannabis.
-That’s one of the more important ones.
+Well, okay, I’m going to turn it over to Alex after I ask this last question.
+And all of this is sort of predicated on that Genesis verse because I think of all the “uncool things” we can talk about in cannabis that’s one of the more important ones.
 The other one is parenting and cannabis.
 And I feel like just from following you on Instagram and talking to you in real life, you have very specific take on that.
-And how has that changed since you were on, in episode 49?
+And how has that changed since you were on in episode 49?

 Tammy Pettigrew (07:23):

-Um, I think it’s changed in a sense that I’ve been much more open to talking to my kids about what it is that I do and my cannabis use.
+I think it’s changed in a sense that I’ve been much more open to talking to my kids about what it is that I do and my cannabis use.
 And especially during quarantine, I would say.
-Um, now that I’m about to plant my, um, outdoor flowers or my outdoor plants that I do want to teach my child how to also grow her own medicine, I think it’s important for them to know how to grow their own food as well.
-So, um, I would say that’s shifted, uh, quite a bit since we spoke.
+Now that I’m about to plant my outdoor flowers or my outdoor plants, that I do want to teach my child how to also grow her own medicine, I think it’s important for them to know how to grow their own food as well.
+So, I would say that’s shifted quite a bit since we spoke.